Key Takeaways

 FAQ

-Silk was invented in China around 5,000 years ago.
-Sericulture is said to have originated in the Yellow River basin region.
+silk was invented in China about 5,000 years ago.
+Sericulture was born in the region of the Yellow River basin.

 Historically, China is considered the land of silk because it is there that this textile was invented and produced exclusively for millennia.
 Today, China remains the world's leading producer of silk.

-The origin of silk dates back to Ancient China, around 5,000 years ago.
+The origin of silk dates back to Ancient China, approximately 5,000 years ago.
 According to legend, it was Empress Leizu who discovered silk by observing bombyx larvae feeding on mulberry leaves.

 Silk originated in China, where it was invented around 5,000 years ago in the Yellow River region.
-The Silk Road allowed its spread westward to Europe from the 2nd century BC.-VS.
+The Silk Road allowed its diffusion westwards to Europe from the 2nd century BC

 Silk is produced from the filaments that the mulberry silkworm weaves to form its cocoon.
 These threads are unwound and woven to obtain silk fabric.